 Masterbuilt Electric vs Bradley Smoker

-While the MES is one popular and inexpensive option, the Bradley Smoker is another popular choice at this price point.
+While the MES is a popular and inexpensive option, the Bradley Smoker is another popular electric smoker choice.

 The Bradley is a little more expensive than the no window 30″ MES.
 No users have complained about Bradley’s operation, but most have said the Masterbuilt is just as useful and powerful.
 The most serious concern was the use of wood pellets in each system.
 The Bradley only accepts certain types of pellets, so you are locked in to a single brand.